Concordium/concordium-node/scripts/README.md

 depending on the environment variables that are defined and it is used as entrypoint for the Docker images and for entrypoint for `supervisord` on the [opentestnet/staging_net clients](./distribution).

-## Testnet deployments
+## Docker

-The folder [`testnet-deployments`](./testnet-deployments) contains a set of scripts that create docker images with the different components of the project that can be used to create ad-hoc deployments and are used in testnet deployments.
+The folder [`docker`](docker) contains a set of scripts for creating docker images for the different components of the project.
+They can be used to create ad-hoc deployments.
+Possible usages range from local bakers over special-purpose nodes running in Kubernetes to full test environments.

 ## Distribution